 HeartMath studies have shown that within seconds, we can use intention to stimulate the neurons in our brains and hearts to reach out to each other and connect—creating a state of coherence.
 Maintaining this state for as little as two to three minutes, optimizes your brain’s processing ability, reduces stress, promotes healing and increases your intuition!
 Ready to reap the benefits?
 Try this simple meditation.

-A Heart-Centered Meditation
+A Heart-Centered Technique

-The beauty of this meditation is that it doesn’t require the perfect environment or a lot of time.
+The beauty of this technique is that it doesn’t require the perfect environment or a lot of time.
 By simply focusing on your heart center while holding the feeling of appreciation, you can enjoy its lasting effects.

 - Place your attention on your heart center.
 (You may find it helpful to gently touch your heart area with your hand.)